adinapoli/alfredodinapoli.com/posts/2012-07-31-jumped-off-macosx-ship.markdown

 MacBook 5,5.
 Being a Zen guy myself, Bodhi incarnates (no pun intended) my idea of software: lean, barebone, fast.
 You decide what to add.
 You pay for what you want to include.
-This philosophy is witnessed by the size of the .ISO, only 400MB!
-Bodhi ships with Enlightenment, a Desktop Manager that used to be bugged as hell.
+This philosophy is witnessed by the size of the .ISO, only 526MB!
+Bodhi ships with [Enlightenment](http://www.enlightenment.org/), a Desktop Manager that used to be bugged as hell.
 Fortunately, it used, because E17 seems to be a solid manager, I suspect thanks to the wonderful job of the Bodhi team.
 Now my system is fast, lean, responsive, and best of all, I can bend it to my needs.